-Once you have your list of URLs and accompanying keywords, navigate to the Run many reports page in Clearscope.
+Once you have your list of URLs and accompanying keywords, navigate to the Create many reports page in Clearscope.

-Paste in your list and click “Run bulk reports.”
+Paste in your list and click “Run reports.”

 When it’s done running, you’ll have a list of new reports to sort through in Clearscope.